How Much Does A Plumber Cost?

 On the face of it, flat rate fees seem to bring peace of mind – but it’s not quite that simple.
-Sometimes a job will turn out more complicated than expected, which is a risk the plumber has to take.
-To cover themselves for this risk, many companies will include a so-called “risk margin” in their flat-rate prices.
-This is why flat-rate prices may, in reality, end up costing more than an hourly rate.
+Sometimes a job will turn out more complicated than expected, a risk the plumber has to take.
+Many companies will include a so-called “risk margin” in their flat-rate prices to cover themselves for this risk.
+This is why flat-rate prices may, in reality, cost more than an hourly rate.

-Vice versa, with do-and-charge the customer takes the risk, but only pays for work that is actually carried out.
+Vice versa, with do-and-charge, the customer takes the risk but only pays for work that is carried out.

 At Botanical Plumbing, we understand our clients might prefer one way of pricing or another.
 That’s why we’re happy to offer pricing under either arrangement.

-- We provide fixed prices for any small jobs – this is where we take the risk, but you’ll know exactly how much it will cost at the end.
+- We provide fixed prices for small jobs – this is where we take the risk, but you’ll know exactly how much it will cost.

-- Alternatively, we can charge per hour – this is where we do the work and charge for time and materials spent.
-As the customer, you take the risk, but you’ll only pay for work done.
+- Alternatively, we can charge per hour, where we do the work and charge for time and materials spent.
+As the customer, you take the risk but only pay for the work done.

-As in any trade or industry, there may be the odd person out there trying to take advantage of others.
+As in any trade or industry, the odd person out there may be trying to take advantage of others.
 If someone is offering incredibly low prices, there’s usually a reason for it.
 It’s best to do your research and know what things to look out for.

 “How much does a plumber cost” is a relevant question to be asking yourself.
 Not only to know how much you’ll be spending but also to know what will be included and what quality of work to expect.